Farrukhabad district: Food

 Potato is the staple of the Farrukhabadi diet and rightly so.
 Farrukhabad produces more than 50 varieties of potatoes and is the largest supplier of potato in the country.
 The most popular street food of Farrukhabad is the papadi or papadiya, a delightful and mouthwatering snack enjoyed by the locals of the region.
 Another popular delicacy is the 'bhunje aloo' or roasted potatoes.
 A winter street food, it involves roasting newly dug out batches of potatoes in a bed of sand heated in a huge cauldron over wood logs or cow dung cakes.
 The roasted potatoes are served with coriander and green chilli chutney and locally made spice mix.
 Besides, aloo tikki chaat and golgappe are consumed gleefully by the local people.
-Going by the latest trends, the chaat stall next to the Christian College has earned the reputation of being among the most popular stalls for aloo chaat and dahi gujiya in the town.

 Music

 Farrukhabad gharana is one of the six prominent playing styles or gharanas of North Indian tabla drums in Hindustani classical music.
 The Farrukhabad gharana is known for its rich use of the entire vocabulary of the instrument and high tonal quality.
 These have become the definitive attributes of the Farrukhabadi style, also called the 'khula baaj' or open/resonant style.
 Founded by Ustad Haji Vilayat Ali Khan, this school has produced some of the greatest tabla players of our time, like Ustad Ahmed Jan Thirakwa, Ustad Habibuddin Khansaheb and Ustad Amir Hussain Khansaheb.